donomii/clusterF/README.md

 ./cluster --node-id node3
 ```

-Pin the HTTP port with `--http-port` and print version info with `--version`.
+Pin the HTTP port with `--http-port`, print version info with `--version`, and disable the desktop window with `--no-desktop`.

 ## API Usage